vesuxyz/docs/docs/dev-guides/extension.md

 ### price

-Returns the price for a given asset in a given pool
+Returns the price for a given asset in a given pool.

+This hook can be used to fetch the current price of either a supply or debt asset.
+The implementation of this hook is vital to the operation of the market as failure to appropriately implement fail-safes can lead to dangerous outcomes for the users' funds.

 ##### Arguments